-No matter the end-use, messaging apps at large rely on real-time communication to send and receive chat messages instantaneously.
-Beyond this essential functionality, RTM is also the basis on which developers build value-add features like user presence, typing indicators, and push notifications.
+No matter the end-use, real-time messaging apps at large rely on real-time communication to send and receive chat messages instantaneously.
+Beyond this essential functionality, real-time messaging is also the basis on which developers build value-add features like user presence, typing indicators, and push notifications.

 In general, real-time messaging connects people because it lets everybody see and interact with the same information in the same moment.
 This brings the immediacy and genuine energy of in-person experiences directly into remote interactions.

 Importantly, it's not only humans that benefit from real-time messaging.
 It is also essential for autonomous, distributed, or smart devices that must work in tandem to achieve a common goal, and that must report their status out in a way that users can understand and act upon.
 IoT device control, industrial process monitoring, and even medical monitoring services like PubNub customer Hearo make use of real-time messaging APIs to: